 \section{Conclusion}

-We studied the problem of how to choose a sequence of prices for a product, under price commitment, given a set of customers with heterogeneous valuations who strategically decide their purchase time (if any).
-The product features network externalities, i.e., the utility of each customer depends on the offered price, her valuation, as well as a weighted number of other buyers who have adopted the item in the past.
-We established that the problem of finding optimal pricing policy is a tractable one with very few assumptions, and explicitly characterized the optimal policy as a function of the network structure and time horizon.
-We identified a novel dependence on the network structure termed ``network effect''.
-From a structural perspective, the optimal pricing policy is always linearly increasing with a slope that is decreasing in the number of rounds and increasing in ``network effects''.
-The optimal revenue is increasing in both the network effects and the number of rounds.
-Interestingly, the social welfare also increases with both the network effects and the number of rounds.
-We established that increasing network asymmetry, increases the network effect which in turn increases the revenue.
-We have also studied the effect of price discrimination and showed that the price of more central groups (defined as the ones with a larger ``weighted Bonacich centrality'') in the early rounds are smaller which further incentivizes other buyers to purchase in the later rounds.
-We have further found optimal pricing without commitment for two rounds of pricing and showed that the revenue with commitment is larger than revenue without commitment.
-The framework and results we present in this paper lay the ground for a potential new approach to the class of dynamic pricing problems with combinatorial structures.
+We study the problem of finding the optimal price sequence for a product given a set of customers with heterogeneous valuations that strategically decide their purchase time (if any).
+The product features network effects, i.e., the utility of each customer depends on the price sequence, her valuation, as well as a weighted number of other buyers who have purchased the item.
+We establish that the problem of finding the optimal price sequence is a tractable one and explicitly characterize the optimal price sequence as a function of the network structure.
+Our main result identifies a novel dependence on the network structure: sum of the entries of the inverse of network matrix, termed \NE.
+From a structural perspective, the optimal price sequence is always linearly increasing with a slope that is increasing in the \NE.
+We establish that increasing network imbalance increases the \NE~which, in turn, increases the revenue.
+The framework and results we present in this paper lay the ground for a potential new approach to the class of dynamic pricing problems with strategic customers and combinatorial structures.
 Avenues for future research include the expansion of the set of problems that may be tackled through the present approach.
-For example, the question of strategic dynamic pricing with limited inventory and strategic buyers/seller is a natural extension.
+For example, the question of dynamic strategic pricing with limited inventory and strategic buyers and seller is a natural extension.